nilkrdg/coin-change/README.md

 ---
 **NOTE**
-Please be aware that the number of coin types directly corresponds to the number of coin amounts entered and must be equal!
+Please be aware that the number of coin types directly corresponds to the number of coin amounts entered and must be equal.

 ---